sherifsarhan/foodshare/README.md

 https://cryptic-badlands-95460.herokuapp.com/map.html

 Usage:

-Click anywhere on the map to drop a pin of where your foodShare is (or click "Center Map") for your current location.
+-Click anywhere on the map to drop a pin of where your foodShare is (or click "Center Map") for your current location.
 Add in your desired details in the left sidebar and click "Add"

-To remove a foodShare, click on the pin you would like to remove, and click "Delete" in the left sidebar.
+-To remove a foodShare, click on the pin you would like to remove, and click "Delete" in the left sidebar.